JetBrains/intellij-sdk-docs/basics/action_system.md

 title: Action System
 ---

-## Executing and updating actions
+## Introduction
 The system of actions allows plugins to add their own items to IDEA menus and toolbars.
-An action is a class, derived from the [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) class, whose `actionPerformed` method is called when the menu item or toolbar button is selected.
+An action is a class, derived from the [`com.intellij.openapi.actionSystem.AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java), whose `actionPerformed()` method is called when the menu item or toolbar button is selected.
 For example, one of the action classes is responsible for the **File \| Open File...** menu item and for the **Open File** toolbar button.

+* bullet list
+{:toc}

+## Executing and updating actions
 Actions are organized into groups, which, in turn, can contain other groups.
 A group of actions can form a toolbar or a menu.
 Subgroups of the group can form submenus of the menu.
+Action groups are discussed in more depth as part of the [Grouping Actions](/tutorials/action_system/grouping_action.md) tutorial.

 Every action and action group has an unique identifier.
-Identifiers of many of the standard IDEA actions are defined in the [`IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java) class.
+Identifiers of the standard IDEA actions are defined in [`com.intellij.openapi.actionSystem.IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java).

 Every action can be included in multiple groups, and thus appear in multiple places within the IDEA user interface.
-Different places where actions can appear are defined by constants in the [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java) interface.
-For every place where the action appears, a new [`Presentation`](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) is created.
+Different places where actions can appear are defined by constants in [`com.intellij.openapi.actionSystem.ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java).
+For every place where the action appears, a new [`com.intellij.ide.presentation.Presentation`](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) is created.
 Thus, the same action can have different text or icons when it appears in different places of the user interface.
 Different presentations for the action are created by copying the presentation returned by the `AnAction.getTemplatePresentation()` method.

 To update the state of the action, the method `AnAction.update()` is periodically called by IDEA.
-The [`AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) object passed to this method carries the information about the current context for the action, and in particular, the specific presentation which needs to be updated.
+The [`com.intellij.openapi.actionSystem.AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) object passed to this method carries the information about the current context for the action, and in particular, the specific presentation which needs to be updated.

 To retrieve the information about the current state of the IDE, including the active project, the selected file, the selection in the editor and so on, the method `AnActionEvent.getData()` can be used.
-Different data keys that can be passed to that method are defined in the [`CommonDataKeys`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java)class.
+Different data keys that can be passed to that method are defined in [`com.intellij.openapi.actionSystem.CommonDataKeys`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java).
+Using the data keys, the `AnAction.update()` method can enable or disable an action.

-The `AnActionEvent` instance is also passed to the `actionPerformed` method.
+The `AnActionEvent` instance is also passed to the `AnAction.actionPerformed()` method.

-For a step-by-step walkthrough of defining actions, please check out the [action system tutorial](/tutorials/action_system.md).
+For a step-by-step walk-through of defining actions, please review the [action system tutorial](/tutorials/action_system.md).

 ## Registering Actions